-Earle Brown Heritage Center, one of the most unique event venues in Minneapolis Northwest, showcases a rich history, beautiful landscape and impressive modern amenities.
+The Heritage Center, one of the most unique event venues in Minneapolis Northwest, showcases a rich history, beautiful landscape and impressive modern amenities.
 With Mary Spah, Director of Sales, at the helm, the venue sees impressive increases in repeat business and events spanning all industries, from corporate meetings and trade shows to galas and weddings.
-Learn from one of the best leaders in the industry the keys to executing a successful event and why the Earle Brown Center is a great venue to consider for your next meeting.
+Learn from one of the best leaders in the industry the keys to executing a successful event and why The Heritage Center is a great venue to consider for your next meeting.

 A Well-Traveled Career Path